kmi-linguistics/mscrabble/README.md

 This repository contains the following directories -

-- mScrabble_games - this directory contains games already developed for four languages - Mahali, Koda (both are critically endangered Austro-Asiatic Languages spoken in Eastern Indian states of West Bengal and Jharkhand by a few hundred speakers), Hindi and English.
-We will soon be adding new minoritised Indian languages such as Magahi, Bhojpuri, Braj Bhasha, Awadhi, etc. Both the .apk and the desktop (server-based) versions of the game are included.
+- mScrabble_games - this directory contains games already developed for multiple languages - Mahali, Koda (both are critically endangered Austro-Asiatic Languages spoken in Eastern Indian states of West Bengal and Jharkhand by a few hundred speakers), Bhojpuri, Braj Bhasha, Magahi, Awadhi, Hindi and English.
+A demo version includes games of 4 languages.
+We are continuously looking to add new minoritised and endangered languages to the repository.
+Both the .apk and the desktop (server-based) versions of the game are included.
 In order to run the desktop version, just go into directory and do `flask run`.
 You will be able to run it on any browser using `localhost:5000` (see Installation instructions below for installing Flask).

 - mSrabble_generator - this is the main generator component.
 Please see below for instructions on generating the game in your language of choice.